Home > Blog > RA Copper VS ED Copper: Which Copper Foil for Flex PCB Substrate?

 ED copper foil

-The applications of flexible PCBs using ED copper include lighting, wearable devices, displays, car taillights, advertising logos, phototherapy and beauty, and lighting filling.
+The applications of flexible PCBs using ED copper include lighting, batteries, displays, car taillights, advertising logos, phototherapy and beauty, and lighting filling.

 Under a 1000x microscope, you can find the cross-section of ED copper foil has a pillar crystal structure.